Dobřeň: Administrative division

+Etymology

+The name Dobřeň is derived from the personal name Dobřen, meaning "Dobřen's (court)".

 Geography

 Dobřeň is located about 15 km north of Mělník and 40 km north of Prague.
 It lies in a hilly and densely forested landscape of the Ralsko Uplands.
 The highest point is the hill Supí hora at 434 m above sea level.
 The Pšovka River flows along the southern municipal border.
 The entire municipal territory lies in the Kokořínsko – Máchův kraj Protected Landscape Area.

 History

 The first written mention of Dobřeň is from 1402.

 Transport

 There are no railways or major roads passing through the municipality.

 Sights

 The municipality is full of well-preserved examples of vernacular village architecture, typical for this region.
 The village of Dobřeň was declared a village monument reservation, and Jestřebice and Střezivojice were declared village monument zones.
 Dobřeň is valuable for an important set of folk architecture wooden houses from the 18th and 19th centuries.
 In Jestřebice are many half-timbered estates with multi-storey houses with galleries.
 Střezivojice consists of agricultural homesteads and smaller cottages.